codifice/blog/content/posts/2020-02-17-setting-up-a-rpi-cluster/index.md

 # Basic Customisation

-Discover the assigned IP address of the RPi and connect using `ssh pi@<ip>` ( or [Putty](https://www.putty.org)).
+After the RPi's have been flashed and are on the WiFi network, discover the assigned IP address of the RPi and connect using `ssh pi@<ip>` ( or [Putty](https://www.putty.org)).
 Expect to get a warning asking if you want to continue, this is a one off and after you accept you won't be prompted again

 ```plain
 The authenticity of host '<ip> (<ip>)' can't be established.